VagnerNerves/nodejs-fundamentals-challenge-ignitenode/README.md

     🔗 <a href="https://URLThisProject.com">https://URLThisProject.com</a> 🔗
   </p>   -->

-We have developed the backend in Node.js to create a task API with the following functionalities:
+I developed the backend in Node.js to create a task API with the following functionalities:

 - Task Creation: